National Resistance Front: Overseas work and geopolitics

 On 16 September 2022, Ahmad Massoud urged fellow Afghans living overseas to work together to find a way to end Taliban rule and bring them back to negotiations.
 On 30 November – 1 December 2022, Karen Decker, charge d'affaires of the U.S. mission to Afghanistan, attended a meeting with anti-Taliban figures in Tajikistan.
-In 2023, former Afghan military officials opened the office of Afghanistan United Front in the United States and Sami Sadat, a former Afghan general, asked for U.S. help during a hearing with the U.S. House of Representatives.
+On 18 February 2025, NRF leadership attended the fifth Vienna Process Conference for a Democratic Afghanistan in Austria, which brought together over 90 participants from anti-Taliban factions.
+The conference emphasized the NRF's commitment to a political solution centered on a national dialogue and a political roadmap for Afghanistan.